Atlanta United – Toronto FC: Despite Being Dominated By Atlanta, Toronto Booked Their Place In The MLS Cup Final (1-2)

 Atlanta take an early lead

 Toronto had prepared a medium-high block A medium block refers to a team that retreats in their own half out of possession, generally only disrupting their opponents some way into their own half.
 A high block refers to a team that regularly leaves their own half out of possession, to disrupt their opponents far into the attacking half.
-A medium-high block is well… in between these two variants. to press Atlanta at the . . .
+A medium-high block is well… in between these two variants. to press Atlanta at the beginning of the game.
+Even though Atlanta’s game plan made them play more through . . .